-3.7 Draft Commission position
+3.9 Final Commission position

-The Commission is of the opinion that the potential benefits to be achieved from introducing the FTM are unlikely to outweigh the drawbacks.
+The Commission is of the opinion that the potential benefits to be achieved from introducing the FTM at this stage are unlikely to outweigh the drawbacks.
 Therefore, the introduction of the FTM is unlikely to satisfy the NGO.
-The Commission has decided not to make a draft rule.
+The Commission has decided not to make a final rule.
 While the Commission recognises the proposal to introduce the FTM has merit, the decision ultimately comes down to:

-- 1. uncertainty that the additional potential benefits from the market are sufficient to justify the cost of creating the market - 2. lack of clarity that there is market failure such that risks cannot be efficiently managed by market participants through other means.
+- uncertainty that the additional potential benefits from the market would be realised and sufficient to justify the cost of creating the market - 2. lack of clarity that there is market failure such that risks cannot be efficiently managed by market participants through other means.

-The Commission is of the view that there is a risk of insufficient demand for the products to be traded on a forward trading market.
+The Commission notes that there is a risk of insufficient demand for the products to be traded on the FTM.
 To justify a rule to create a new market, the Commission requires that the benefits are likely to more than compensate for the costs of implementation that would ultimately be passed on to end consumers.
-Through discussion with market participants and other stakeholders, the Commission believes the potential benefits from the introduction of the market are likely to be peripheral, and unlikely to be sufficient to outweigh the costs.
+Through discussion with market participants and